Dianeod/docs-1/docs/wp/disaster-floods/index.md

 The latitude and longitude of these provided thresholds did not exactly match the stream gauge locations.
 As such, the latitudes and longitudes of both the stream locations and NOAA threshold readings were joined using a k-dimensional tree (kd-tree) nearest neighbours algorithm.
 This algorithm is explained in Appendix 1 at the end of this paper.

-The code used to achieve this nearest neighbours calculation is seen below with the algorithm implementation contained in full in the github repository associated with this paper.
+The code used to achieve this nearest neighbours calculation is seen below, with the algorithm implementation contained in full in the github repository associated with this paper.

 ```q
 q)wlatl:raze each warning[`Latitude`Longitude],'gauges[`dec_lat_va`dec_long_v]